manfromexistence/manfromexistence/README.md

 <img hight="320" width="450" align="right" alt="GIF" src="./assets/93195.gif">

-If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.
+(NOT WORKING) If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.

 <a href="mailto:ashutosh.saxena.2001@gmail.com">
  <img align="left" alt="Gmail" width="130" hight="100" src="./assets/icons/gmail.png" />